 20. Welsh Pony

-Welsh Ponies were imported to America in the 1880s and became the fastest-growing breed in the country in the later 1900s.
-These ponies are highly versatile and you'll find them competing in nearly every discipline today.
+Welsh ponies are friendly, intelligent, and easy to train.
+Originally from southern Wales, Welsh ponies were imported to America in the 1880s and became the fastest-growing breed in the country in the later 1900s.
+These ponies are highly versatile, and you'll find them competing in nearly every discipline today.

 The list of horse breeds is exhaustive, but these 20 are the most popular.
 Other popular breeds from wild horses to saddle horses include the Cleveland Bay, Dutch Warmblood, Australian Stock Horse, Akhal-Teke, Bashkir Curly, Barbs, Trakehner, Florida Cracke, Icelandic Horse, Fjord, Rocky Mountain Horse, Lusitano, Peruvian Paso, Palominos, and American Saddlebred.
 You'll find many draft breeds, including the Percheron and Shire.
 Popular ponies include the Chincoteague Pony, Dartmoor Pony, Exmoor Pony, Falabella, and Connemara Pony.